TNTech-RCD/SPH/README.md

 ```

 ### Linux
-Most linux distrobutions ship with a package management system to obtain the prerequisites.
+Most linux distributions ship with a package management system to obtain the prerequisites.

 #### Debian / Ubuntu / Raspberry Pi OS
 ```bash